-- 7.7AA.2 The Contractor must comply with the requirements of clause 7.7AA.1 by using the Electronic Frailty Index or any other appropriate assessment tool. - 7.7AA.3 Where the Contractor identifies a patient aged 65 or over who is living with severe frailty, the Contractor: - 7.7AA.3.1 undertake a clinical review in respect of the patient which includes: - (a) an annual review of the patient's medication; and - (b) where appropriate, a discussion with the patient about whether the patient has fallen in the last 12 months, - 7.7AA.3.2 provide the patient with any other clinically appropriate interventions; and - 7.7AA.3.3 where the patient does not have an enriched Summary Care Record, advise the patient about the benefits of having an enriched Summary Care Record and activate that record at the patient's request. - 7.7AA.4 The Contractor must, using codes agreed by NHS England for the purpose, record in the patient's Summary Care Record any appropriate information relating to clinical interventions provided to a patient under this clause.
+- 7.7AA.3 Where the Contractor identifies a patient aged 65 or over who is living with severe frailty, the Contractor: - 7.7AA.3.1 undertake a clinical review in respect of the patient which includes: - (a) an annual review of the patient's medication; and - (b) where appropriate, a discussion with the patient about whether the patient has fallen in the last 12 months, - 7.7AA.3.2 provide the patient with any other clinically appropriate interventions; and - 7.7AA.3.3 where the patient does not have an enriched Summary Care Record31, advise the patient about the benefits of having an enriched Summary Care Record and activate that record at the patient's request. - 7.7AA.4 The Contractor must, using codes agreed by NHS England for the purpose, record in the patient's Summary Care Record any appropriate information relating to clinical interventions provided to a patient under this clause.